elliott-turner/bevo-madness/README.md

+# Overview
+This repository contains the code and general description for a robot designed to autonomously play "basketball".
+This work was done for the final project of ME348E/392Q - Advanced Mechatronics at The University of Texas at Austin during the Spring, 2022 semester.
+The project is adapted from Ed Carryer, instructor of ME210 at Stanford University.
+This design was able to win the final competition and set a new record for the most number of baskets made in a single game.

 # Description of Operation

-## Overview
-The final robot design for this project (seen below) is comprised of 5 subsystems and follows a 2 stage strategy when operating.
+The final robot design for this project can be seen in the picture below.
+It is constructed primarily from 3D printed parts with lasercut wood also used in the construction of the shooter.
+The base, turret mechanism, and sensor and electronics mounting was designed by Elliott Turner and the shooter by Yoon Lee.
+Wiring was also done by Elliott Turner.
+The robot's operation can be broken down into 5 subsystems and follows a 2 stage strategy when operating.

 ![picture](readme/picture.png)